Rytual/OldPhonePad-RegexStack/README.md

 - [OldPhonePad-OOP](https://github.com/ironsoftware/OldPhonePad-OOP) - Object-oriented design
 - **OldPhonePad-RegexStack** - You are here!
 (Regex + Stack)

 Each repository demonstrates different programming paradigms and trade-offs.
-Perfect for:
+Good for:
 - Learning different problem-solving approaches
 - Comparing performance characteristics
 - Understanding when to use which technique
 - Interview preparation
-- Showing off your diverse skill set
+- Showing off your skills

 ## Contributing

 Got a regex pattern that works better?
 Found a way to optimize the stack operations?
 PRs welcome!

-Please ensure:
+Make sure:
 - All tests pass (`dotnet test`)
 - Code follows C# conventions
 - Regex patterns are commented and explained